kikatuso/gradfeat20/README.md

-# Gradients as Features for Deep Representation Learning
+# ICLR Reproducibility Challenge: Gradients as Features for Deep Representation Learning

 ![alt text](https://github.com/fmu2/gradfeat20/blob/master/paper/overview.png "Method overview")

-## This code repository is under construction.
+This repository is forked from the original repository (https://github.com/fmu2/gradfeat20).
+Compared to the original repository, some minor changes have been added to the source code.
+Additionally all necessary config files necessary for reproducing BiGAN experiments were uploaded.

+## Anything from now on is a direct copy from the original repository

 ## Overview
 This repository contains code for reproducing the results in [Gradients as Features for Deep Representation Learning](https://openreview.net/pdf?id=BkeoaeHKDS) published as a conference paper at ICLR 2020.
 The code has been tested in an conda environment with Python 3 and PyTorch >= 1.3.